Witness Tampering Defense Lawyers in San Diego

 If a firearm was used during the course of the crime, California’s enhanced sentencing guidelines will apply.
 Those charged with tampering with a witness while using a firearm will have one to 10 years in state prison added to their sentence.
 Those found guilty of tampering with a witness in connection to gang activity will be facing California’s gang enhancement.
 This can include an additional seven years to life in state prison.
 Like other sentencing enhancements, this will be added on top of any penalty already sentenced and will need to be served consecutively, or after the initial sentence is served.

-If you have been charged with witness tampering, contact jD Law Criminal Defense Attorneys, today at (760) 630-2000.
+If you have been charged with witness tampering in San Diego, contact jD Law Criminal Defense Attorneys, today at (760) 630-2000.
 As a former narcotics investigator for the LAPD and a board-certified criminal defense specialist, attorney James N. Dicks knows the best defenses for witness tampering charges.
 Call our team today for your best chance at keeping your freedom and avoiding a criminal record.
 Your initial consultation is free.

 Don’t Waste Any Time!